The Event Coordination Notation (ECNO)

 Since the ECNO is ongoing research, different prototypes of ECNO and its engine

 have already been published earlier.
-Below, you will find a list of earlier releases and protoypes of ECNO:
+Below, you will find a list of published releases of the ECNO Tool:

 - Ekkart Kindler: Coordinating Interactions: The Event Coordination Notation.